-Review of the Tribord Subea Easybreath Snorkel Mask
+Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 Going snorkeling with a full face snorkel mask makes you realize how old regular masks and snorkels are.
-The market leader is the original full-face snorkel mask, the Tribord Subea Easybreath.
+The market leader in the original full-face snorkel mask, the Subea/Tribord Easybreath.

-Formerly the mask was referred to as Tribord Easybreath.
+Formerly this full-face mask was referred to as Tribord Easybreath.
 Since the 2017 model was introduced that had some improvements, the name also got changed to include the Subea name.
 It looks like the marketing is going to switch away from the Tribord name towards the Subea name.
-You can probably expect soon to have this mask only be sold as the Subea Easybreath mask.
+You can probably expect soon to have this full-face snorkel mask only be sold as the Subea Easybreath Snorkeling mask.

 - 1 What makes the Tribord/Subea Easybreath so enticing?